Lucille Clifton: Life and career

 Lucille Clifton (born Thelma Lucille Sayles, in Depew, New York) grew up in Buffalo, New York, and graduated from Fosdick-Masten Park High School in 1953.
 She attended Howard University with a scholarship from 1953 to 1955, leaving to study at the State University of New York at Fredonia (near Buffalo).

 In 1958, Lucille Sayles married Fred James Clifton, a professor of philosophy at the University at Buffalo, and a sculptor whose carvings depicted African faces.
 Lucille and her husband had six children together, and she worked as a claims clerk in the New York State Division of Employment, Buffalo (1958–60), and then as literature assistant in the Office of Education in Washington, D.C.
 (1960–71).
 Writer Ishmael Reed introduced Lucille to Clifton while he was organizing the Buffalo Community Drama Workshop.
 Fred and Lucille Clifton starred in the group's version of The Glass Menagerie, which was called "poetic and sensitive" by the Buffalo Evening News.

-In 1966, Reed took some of Clifton's poems to Langston Hughes, who included them in his anthology The Poetry of the Negro.
+In 1966, Reed took some of Clifton's poems to Langston Hughes, who included them in the second edition of his anthology The Poetry of the Negro (1970).
 In 1967, the Cliftons moved to Baltimore, Maryland.
 Her first poetry collection, Good Times, was published in 1969, and listed by The New York Times as one of the year's ten best books.
+A selection of sixteen poems from Good Times were featured in the Massachusetts Review, Vol. 10, No. 1, her first publication.
 From 1971 to 1974, Clifton was poet-in-residence at Coppin State College in Baltimore.
 From 1979 to 1985, she was Poet Laureate of the state of Maryland.
 From 1982 to 1983, she was visiting writer at the Columbia University School of the Arts and at George Washington University.
 In 1984, her husband died of cancer.

 From 1985 to 1989, Clifton was a professor of literature and creative writing at the University of California, Santa Cruz.
 She was Distinguished Professor of Humanities at St. Mary's College of Maryland.
 From 1995 to 1999, she was a visiting professor at Columbia University.
 In 2006, she was a fellow at Dartmouth College.
 She died in Baltimore on February 13, 2010.

 In 2019, daughter Sidney Clifton reacquired the family's home near Baltimore, aiming to establish the Clifton House as a place to support young artists and writers through in-person and virtual workshops, classes, seminars, residencies, and a gallery.
 The Clifton House received preservation funding through the National Trust for Historic Preservation's African American Cultural Heritage Action Fund.